numpy/numpy.org/README.md

 ## Deployment

-Submit pull requests first, those get run on [Netlify](https://quansight-labs.netlify.app/) and you can see a build preview by clicking on the `details` link at the bottom.
+Submit pull requests first; they are run on [Netlify](https://quansight-labs.netlify.app/), and you can see a build preview by clicking the `details` link at the bottom.

 ![Build previews](images/readme-build-previews.png)